Universidade Feevale

 The Universidade Feevale (Feevale University) (Feevale) is a Brazilian university in the city of Novo Hamburgo (Vale do Rio dos Sinos, the largest shoe manufacturing center of the country) in the metropolitan region of Porto Alegre, Rio Grande do Sul.
-The selection process is through entrance exam and continuous assessment.
+The selection process is through an entrance exam and continuous assessment.

-It is a community entity, non-profit, with didactic autonomy, scientific, administrative and disciplinary.
-Through the teaching of undergraduate, postgraduate, research and extension, Feevale educates citizens.
+It is a community entity, non-profit, with didactic autonomy, scientific, administrative, and disciplinary.
+Through the teaching of undergraduate, postgraduate, research, and extension, Feevale educates citizens.

 History

-On June 28, 1969 was founded the Associação Pró-Ensino Superior em Novo Hamburgo (Aspeur), maintainer of Feevale under the name Federação de Estabelecimentos de Ensino Superior em Novo Hamburgo (Federation of Institutions of Higher Education in Novo Hamburgo).
+On June 28, 1969 founded the Associação Pró-Ensino Superior em Novo Hamburgo (Aspeur), maintainer of Feevale under the name Federação de Estabelecimentos de Ensino Superior em Novo Hamburgo (Federation of Institutions of Higher Education in Novo Hamburgo).

 On July 21, 1999, the Centro Universitário Feevale acquired university autonomy through the approval of the Minister of Education Paulo Renato Souza.
 Thereafter, the projects of the institution could be developed more rapidly, providing opportunities for the achievement of desired objectives.

-A major achievement occurred on April 5, 2010, when Novo Hamburgo celebrated its 83 years of political emancipation, when it was published in the Diário oficial (Official Gazette), an ordinance of the Ministry of Education, accrediting the University Center as Universidade Feevale (Feevale University).
+A major achievement occurred on April 5, 2010, when Novo Hamburgo celebrated its 83 years of political emancipation when it was published in the Diário oficial (Official Gazette), an ordinance of the Ministry of Education, accrediting the University Center as Universidade Feevale (Feevale University).
 The news was expected by the academic community and the municipality for at least five years.

 Student life

 Feevale has approximately 18 000 students in all levels of education, and 1450 teachers.
-It has two campuses: the Campus I is on Avenue Dr. Maurício Cardoso, 510, Hamburgo Velho neighborhood and Campus II in RS-239, 2755, Vila Nova neighborhood.
+It has two campuses: Campus I is on Avenue Dr. Maurício Cardoso, 510, Hamburgo Velho neighborhood, and Campus II in RS-239, 2755, Vila Nova neighborhood.